MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/print/installing-a-print-processor.md

       //
       // This function is called for every printer queue that uses a driver
       // for which one or more files were updated.
 However, we only want to
-      // update the printer queue&#39;s "driver" by a particular driver.
+      // update the printer queue's "driver" by a particular driver.
       //
       if ( !lstrcmpi(pInfo->pDriverName, gszPrintDriver) )
       {